 Highly qualified International Medical Graduates are welcome to apply to the Program.
 In addition to the above requirements, they must have a standard ECFMG Certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).

 Fellows must have either U.S. citizenship or permanent residency status.
-This fellowship program is unable to accept candidates with H1B or J-1 visas.
+This fellowship program is unable to accept candidates with H1B visas, but will accept candidates with J-1 visas.

 Timeline and Deadlines